owulveryck/cortical/README.md

 ## What is Cortical?

 Cortical is a go ~~framework~~ ~~middleware~~ piece of code that acts as a message dispatcher.
 Then messages are transmitted in full duplex over a websocket.
-Cortical is therefore a very convenient way to distribute messages to "processing units" (other go functions) and to get the responses back in a concurrent way.
+Cortical is therefore a very convenient way to distribute messages to "processing units" (other go functions) and to get the responses back in a **concurrent** and **asynchronous** way.

 The "processing units" are called _Cortexes_ and do not need to be aware of any web mechanism.